FOLLOW US

 • if a case goes to trial, the conviction rate is 99%

-• If an offence does not meet the threshold for criminal proceedings, the police have the right to sentence someone to not more than 15 days administrative detention without trial
+• if an offence does not meet the threshold for criminal proceedings, the police still have the right to sentence someone for up to 15 days administrative detention without trial

 The granting of bail is rare, and the criminal process can often last at least a year before a verdict is passed.
 If bail is granted the accused will not be permitted to leave China.